 Gusto will provide electronic copies of 1099-NEC to your domestic contractors, and will file your 1099-NEC forms to federal and state agencies (if applicable) at the end of the year.

-If you'd like to make contractor payments using Gusto, but don't want Gusto to produce a 1099-NEC for one or more contractors at the end of the year, contact our team from the Help section of your account to let us know—customers on a Priority support plan should contact us from the Priority support section.
+If you'd like to make contractor payments using Gusto, but don't want Gusto to produce a 1099-NEC for one or more contractors at the end of the year, contact our team from the Help or Priority support section of your account to let us know.

 More information about 1099 reporting requirements can be found here.

 Click here to edit or cancel the payment after you've run it.

 If you've already paid a domestic contractor outside of Gusto, you can still add the payment to Gusto for reporting purposes—this helps make sure the total amount on the contractor's Form 1099 is accurate.